 Albemarle County is aging.
 According to the Weldon Cooper Center for Public Policy, the number of persons in Albemarle County aged 65 years and over increased by 47.1% between 2011 and 2020.
 By the year 2040, this segment of the population is expected grow another 27.2% (27,233 individuals) or nearly 20% of the total population.
-As is the case today, women will comprise the majority of this demographic group, particularly among the 75 years and older age group (14.1% female versus 9.8% male) (Table 16)42.
+As is the case today, women will comprise the majority of this demographic group, particularly among the 75 years and older age group (14.1% female versus 9.8% male).

 It is anticipated that the projected increase in the County's senior population will lead to an increase in senior-headed households, as well.
 Currently, there are 11,929 households with heads of households aged 65 years and older, representing more than one quarter (28.1%) of county households.
-Senior headed households are nearly evenly split between the County's Development and Rural areas (48.7% and 51.3% respectively); however, Rural Areas have a higher percentage of senior householders than the Development Areas (32.7% and 24.5% respectively) (Table 17)43.
+Senior headed households are nearly evenly split between the County's Development and Rural areas (48.7% and 51.3% respectively); however, Rural Areas have a higher percentage of senior householders than the Development Areas (32.7% and 24.5% respectively) (Table 17)41.

-Most (82.1%) senior householders own their homes.
-Of the seniors occupying rental housing, nearly 60% (59.2%) are aged 75 years and older.
-Unlike senior homeowners, senior renters are more likely to live alone with 60.2% of renters aged 65 - 74 years and 75.5% of renters aged 75 years and older living in single-person households (Table 18).
+Most (63.3%) senior householders own their homes.
+Of the seniors occupying rental housing, more than 60% (62.2%) are aged 75 years and older.
+Unlike senior homeowners, senior renters are more likely to live alone with 65.5% of renters aged 65 - 74 years and 73% of renters aged 75 years and older living in single-person households (Table 18) 42 .